 Download the Thesaurus This will download a backup of our thesaurus.
 You must restore it using SQL Server to the name ECM.Thesaurus

 Acquire a license The product will not run until it is licensed.
 Please contact support for a license or if you have a valid customer number, you can get it from the license server.
 For demo licenses, please select the DEMO license check box.
 They will be good for 21 days.
+Can we make it 30?

-How to set up the Application Configuration File
+SECTION 5: How to set up the Application Configuration File

 There are two ways to set up the application configuration file so that it will run with your particular instance of ECM Library and your SQL Server repository.

-The easiest way is to allow the application to install and then use the automated configuration screen provided from within ECM library.
+First Method: The easiest way is to allow the application to install and then use the automated configuration screen provided from within ECM library.

-When ECM Library has started for the first time, go into the administration function, “Edit the Application Configuration File”, open the screen, press the select servers button, select your Database from the drop down, and press the button that will automatically apply the changes fro you.
+When ECM Library has started for the first time, go into the administration function, “Edit the Application Configuration File”, open the screen, press the select servers button, select your Database from the drop down, and press the button that will automatically apply the changes for you.

 Save the changes